Update: July 19, 2024

 Collect ALL of the following specimens when possible, listed in order of preference:

-Instructions for testing in Oregon -- also has a link to the OSPHL Virology/Immunology Test Request Form.
+- Instructions for testing in Oregon - Also has the OSPHL Virology/Immunology Test Request Form

-Measles Investigative Guidelines contain detailed information about evaluation, testing, treatment, PEP, and prevention.
+- Measles Investigative Guidelines - Details about evaluation, testing, treatment, PEP, and prevention

 Call the appropriate LPHA immediately if you suspect measles.
 These tests should be ordered for patients who may have been exposed if their evaluation shows: